 - old t-shirts

 Cut your t-shirts into strips.
-You’ll have the best coasters if you only use the seamless parts of the shirt, so discard the sleeves and hems.
-The main area is what you want.
-Your strips can be a wide range of widths, but ours were about an inch wide.
+You'll have the best coasters if you only use the seamless parts of the shirt, so discard the sleeves and hems.
+Your t-shirt strips can be a wide range of widths, but ours were about an inch wide.
 The wider you cut them, the chunkier your coasters will be.
+But the more narrow you cut them the longer it will take to braid and finish them.

 Braid the strips of t-shirts.
 Knot them on each end.
-We knotted the top, and then taped the top down with duct tape as we finished our braiding.
-You want to knot your strips as close to the edge as you can, so you don’t have a ton of excess.
+We knotted the top and then taped the top down with duct tape as we finished our braiding.
+You will want to add a knot on your strips as close to the edge as you can, so you don't have a ton of excess.

 Roll up the braided t-shirt strips, adding a drop of superglue occasionally as you go.
 When we say occasionally, we mean about every inch or two of braiding.
 You'll want to use more superglue in the very beginning and the very end, just to make sure the coaster doesn't start to unravel.

 These really are that simple.
 Why make it more complicated then it has to be?
-These would be adorable packaged up cute for Mom or Grandma!
+These would be adorable packaged up cute for Mom or Grandma for Mother's Day!

 Note: to make these even sturdier a piece of felt on the bottom might be a great idea!